-Fancy a secluded holiday in the UK with fabulous countryside to play in, unique historic buildings to stay in, and luxury self-catering facilities for the ultimate independent break?
+Fancy a secluded holiday in the UK with fabulous countryside to play in, unique historic buildings to stay in, and luxury self-catering cottage facilities for the ultimate independent break?
 Then read on…

 Sometimes we want to get away from it all and treat ourselves to luxury self catering holidays in the UK.
 It’s a chance to unwind, reset and just ‘be’, away from the stresses of daily life, and without the hassle of having to mastermind complex travel arrangements or constantly moving from one place to another.